smartdevicelink/sdl_evolution/proposals/NNNN-atf-stabilization-proposal.md

 2. Local test set execution, logs, reports, traffic analyses.
 Test set can be executed on remote SDL and on local SDL build
 3. CI execution of test set, collection of logs, reports, traffic logs for further analysis

-ATF should be easy to use as for executing and debugging one concrete scenario on local workstation even with customly modified SDL.
+ATF should be easy to use as for executing and debugging one concrete scenario on local workstation even with custom modified SDL.

 ATF architecture should be modified to support all these 3 layers of execution.
 Also ATF should support testing SDL on remote workstation/target.